For Oath Keepers and founder, Jan. 6 was weeks in the making

 Rhodes, out of high school, joined the Army and became a paratrooper, but was honorably discharged after he was injured during a night parachuting accident, according to a biography on the Southern Poverty Law Center’s website on extremism.

 He went to night school at the University of Nevada in Las Vegas.
 His first job in politics was supervising interns for Ron Paul, who was then a Republican congressman from Texas.
-Rhodes later went to Yale Law School, graduating in 2004 and clerking for Arizona Supreme Court Justice Michael Ryan.
+Rhodes later went to Yale Law School.

-Rhodes moved to Montana and relocated his defense practice there but took a “hard right turn away from politics” the SPLC said, and launched the Oath Keepers.

 He recruited current and former military, police and first responders.
-Rhodes has said there were about 40,000 Oath Keepers at its peak; one extremism expert estimates the group’s membership stands at about 3,000 nationally.
-Before long, Rhodes was neglecting his law practice to work on the Oath Keepers.
+Before long he had thousands of members and he was neglecting his Montana law practice to work on the group.
 He was disbarred in 2015.

-Members pledge to “fulfill the oath all military and police take to ‘defend the Constitution against all enemies, foreign and domestic,’” and to defend the Constitution, according to its website.

-The Oath Keepers engaged in a series of confrontations with the government during years of Barack Obama's presidency.
-The most notable was an armed standoff against the federal government at Bundy Ranch in Bunkerville, Nevada.
+The Oath Keepers engaged in a series of confrontations with the government during Barack Obama's presidency.
+The most notable was a heavily-armed standoff at Bundy Ranch in Bunkerville, Nevada.

 When it looked like Trump was going to lose the 2020 presidential election to Biden, the Oath Keepers got to work, prosecutors said.